Vedantgaidhane/Jenkins-Setup-on-AWS-EC2/README.md

 install-jenkins.sh

 ## Images
-The images/ directory contains screenshots to assist with each step of the process.
+The /images directory contains screenshots to assist with each step of the process.

-## Contributing
-Contributions are welcome!
-If you find any issues or have improvements, feel free to open an issue or submit a pull request.